Langevin Monte Carlo and JKO splitting: Abstract

 \section{Abstract}

 Algorithms based on discretizing Langevin diffusion are popular tools for sampling from high-dimensional distributions.
 We develop novel connections between such Monte Carlo algorithms, the theory of Wasserstein gradient flow, and the operator splitting approach to solving PDEs.
 In particular, we show that a proximal version of the Unadjusted Langevin Algorithm corresponds to a scheme that alternates between solving the gradient flows of two specific functionals on the space of probability measures.
 Using this perspective, we derive some new non-asymptotic results on the convergence properties of this algorithm.
+0.5cm {\bf Keywords:} Langevin Monte Carlo, Fokker--Planck, Wasserstein gradient flow, operator splitting, proximal operators